 I recommend using an organic oil (we carry medicinal grade herbal oils without any preservatives) everyday AFTER your shower.
-This is a modification from traditional abhyanga for our vata culture.
+This is a modification of traditional abhyanga for our vata culture.
 Again, we are reducing depletion by feeding the tissues through the skin, and reducing vata.
 In addition, massage stimulates microcirculation which helps to increase fat metabolism (this is why some spas claim to have slimming treatments.)

 I’m hoping this one is self-explanatory on reducing depletion, and vata.
-You get bonus points if you go to bed around the same time and develop a stronger circadian rhythm to support healthy metabolism.
+You get bonus points if you go to bed around the same time and develop a stronger circadian rhythm to support a healthy metabolism.

-The theory on having 5 small meals per day works because it is based on supporting thyroid function.
+The theory of having 5 small meals per day works because it is based on supporting thyroid function.
 If you are getting a nice steady stream of fuel to your main engine (reducing vata to the thyroid), it will work more efficiently than if you starve it for long periods of time and then flood it.
-This may not be the best approach for people that have low appetite in the morning.
+This may not be the best approach for people that have a low appetite in the morning.
 Don’t force yourself to eat if you are not hungry.
 Just make sure you have food available when your body is ready for it.
 When you are hungry eat; when you are full, stop.

-This is the best way to melt kapha, and gets your metabolism up in the beginning of the day.
+This is the best way to melt kapha, and gets your metabolism up at the beginning of the day.
 Just get up and move before you have the time to think about not doing it.
 You’ll have to force it the first few days and then it will feel so great, you’ll feel off if you don’t do it.

 This is important for reducing both vata and kapha.
 Supporting the digestion of what you do it prevents accumulation.
 Also, spices help to decrease fat in the body as well.

-Ice-cream is not your friend, nor is cold yogurt or cottage cheese or a tall glass of milk, when you are in secondary kapha imbalance.
-If you bring in dairy, make sure it is cooked and spiced (e.g. spiced warm milk, or cheese in lasagna).
+Ice cream is not your friend, nor is cold yogurt or cottage cheese or a tall glass of milk, when you are in secondary kapha imbalance.
+If you bring in dairy, make sure it is cooked and spiced (e.g. spiced warm milk or cheese in lasagna).